SebastienBtr/BDS-app-angular-nodejs/README.md

-# what can I buy with

-## Description
+# BDS app

 ## Installation

 * You need NodeJs (min 4.2.6)
-* Go into client/whatCanIBuyWith and server/ and run npm install
+* Go into client/bds-app and server/ and run npm install

 ##### Other specifications for the server (server/)